ch-stark/argocdpoliciesblog/blog_simplified.md

    ```
    It offers you the option to `enforce` the settings of `Gitops-Operator/Argo CD` regardless if you have a
   `centralized` or `decentralized` approach.
 Enforce means in this context that you can consistently rollout
-   the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are else difficult to troubleshoot.
+   the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are otherwise difficult to troubleshoot.

 2. You get `advanced templating features` optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where
    you can securely copy a secret from the Hub to a ManagedCluster like in the example below: